HongruiTang/RePaint-reimplementation/README.md

 * Performance Evaluation: We evaluated the method using LPIPS scores on CelebA-HQ-256, comparing our results with the original paper.

 ## Reproduction Steps

-As meta as this section is, it essentially documents steps someone would need to follow to implement your GitHub repo in a local environment.

-- Describe "how someone using your GitHub can re-implement your re-implementation?"
-- Provide instructions for running your code, including any dependencies, required libraries, and command-line arguments.
-- Specify the computational resources (e.g., GPU) needed to reproduce your results

 **Prerequisites**: